kyma-project/kyma/docs/kyma/docs/030-installation-local-from-release.md

 ## Install Kyma on Minikube

-You can install Kyma either from the latest release or from the `master` branch.
-This section describes both scenarios.

-Additionally, you can choose to install it either with all core subcomponents or only with the selected ones.
+You can install Kyma either with all core subcomponents or only with the selected ones.
 This section describes how to install Kyma with all core subcomponents.
 To learn how to install only the specific ones, see the **Install subcomponents** document for details.

 > **NOTE:** Running the installation script deletes any previously existing cluster from your Minikube.

-### Install Kyma from the latest release

-To install Kyma from the latest release, follow these steps:
+To install Kyma, follow these steps:

 1. Change the working directory to `installation`:
   ```